What Does a Test Technician Do?

 - Test trial products during development

 - Record testing data and analyze results to determine whether products meet quality standards

 - Use testing data to recommend improvements to the production process

 - Ability to meet deadlines while overseeing multiple projects

 - Basic engineering and scientific knowledge

-- Experience using mathematical concepts such as geometry, trigonometry, ratios, fractions, and proportions
+- Familiarity with mathematical concepts such as geometry, trigonometry, ratios, fractions, and proportions

 - Ability to define problems verbally and in writing